dysphie/nmrih-guaranteedspawn/README.md

 # [NMRiH] Guaranteed Spawn
 Grants a spawn to late-joined players who have never spawned in the current round.
-This plugin expects player collisions to be off.

 ## Usage:
 - Press use (E) while spectating a teammate to spawn next to them.